barbazul/1kfa/mod_guide_gm.md

 > top to bottom.
 First we would establish in the fiction how your character
 > is defying danger, are they using their Str, Dex, or Int?
 Once that's
 > decided, we would look at your character sheet to see what value that
 > attribute is.
-Let's say they were diving to the ground to avod a spear
+Let's say they were diving to the ground to avoid a spear
 > that was thrown at them.
 That's Dex.
 Let's say their Dex was rank 3, or
 > "Crown".
 So that's the side of the card we're going to look at.
 > Flip your top card.
 What result do you see on the "Crown" side?